PROTEA BANKS MPA

 South Coast, KwaZulu-Natal

-Spawning area for commercial linefish (important for recovery)
+Protects Spawning area for commercial linefish and allows recovery